 Our journey has been a unique and lengthy one.
 I’ve spent hours scouring the internet for success stories and even horror stories to help me get through my darkest hours.
 Some important lessons I’ve learned through it all include:

 We are happy to say that despite the many challenges, we keep moving forward.
-We feel so grateful for our little boy that has brought more joy into our lives and has allowed us to more fully comprehend the Atonement of our Savior, Jesus Christ.
+Grateful for our little boy, we have felt more joy in our lives and have more fully comprehended the Atonement of our Savior, Jesus Christ.
 We understand long-suffering and have faith in a loving God who knows each one of us and our individual desires.

 2 thoughts on “Our Journey from Miscarriages and IVF to Our Son”